 Note The process is a bit different for an enterprise developer creating line-of-business apps, or a developer working directly with an OEM.
 See Deploying enterprise apps and Working with OEMs for more info.

-Take a few moments to look over our App Developer Agreement and certification requirements.
-These documents define the relationship between you and Microsoft and the criteria your app needs to meet to be eligible for listing in the Windows Store.
+Take a few moments to look over our App Developer Agreement and App certification requirements for the Windows Store.
+These documents define the relationship between you and Microsoft, and the criteria your app needs to meet to be eligible for listing in the Store.
 You might even want to look at how to avoid some of the common certification failures; this info can help you get your app through the certification process as quickly as possible.

-You may have done this already, but if you haven’t, open a Windows Store developer account.
+If you haven't already done so, sign in with your Microsoft account and open a Windows Store developer account.
 You'll need a credit card as well as a Microsoft account (you can get one during the sign up process if you don't have one already).
 Registration takes only a few minutes, although we'll need to verify your account before you can submit an app to the Windows Store.

 You can choose and reserve your app name whether you have an existing app that you think is ready to go or you haven’t written a single line of code.
 Don’t forget to make sure that your app name is unique, and to consider how to name your app in foreign languages if you want to sell your app internationally.